-Substitute Bill No. 6767 establishes a Disabled Veterans Revolving Loan Fund within the Small Business Express program, aimed at providing financial assistance to small businesses that are majority-owned by disabled veterans, defined as those with a disability rating of at least thirty percent.
-The bill allocates $2 million annually from 2026 to 2030 for the fund, which will support eligible businesses that have been operational for at least three years.
-The loans will range from $10,000 to $500,000, with a maximum repayment rate of 4% over ten years, and can be used for various business-related expenses.
-The Department of Economic and Community Development will administer the fund, ensuring that no more than 10% of the funds are allocated for administrative costs and prioritizing applicants who demonstrate job creation.
+Substitute Bill No. 6767 proposes the creation of a Disabled Veterans Revolving Loan Fund within the Small Business Express program, aimed at providing financial assistance to small businesses that are majority-owned by disabled veterans, defined as those with a disability rating of at least thirty percent.
+The bill allocates $2 million annually from the Small Business Express program's available funding for the fiscal years 2026 to 2030 to support this initiative.
+Loans ranging from $10,000 to $500,000 will be available to eligible businesses that have been operational for at least three years, with a maximum repayment rate of 4% over a term of up to ten years.
+The Department of Economic and Community Development (DECD) will administer the fund, ensuring that no more than 10% of the funds are used for administrative costs, and prioritizing applicants who create new jobs.

 VA Joint Favorable Substitute Change of Reference: 32-7g, 32-7h